adamnguyenit/rails_newsfeed/examples/newsfeed/README.md

     $ rails g rails_newsfeed:config
     $ rails g rails_newsfeed:init

 The first command will generate `config/cassandra.yml` for you.
-Just leave it for default.
+Just keep the file content for default.

 The second command will read the configuration and create your cassandra schema.